OmniInfer: System-Wide Acceleration Techniques for Optimizing LLM Serving Throughput and Latency: Background and Related Work

 \section{Background and Related Work}

-\paragraph{LLM Serving} Serving large language models poses unique challenges due to the heterogeneous nature of their inference workloads.
-The prefill and decode phases exhibit distinct computational characteristics—prefill is compute-intensive, whereas decode is dominated by memory and communication bottlenecks.
-Treating these stages uniformly leads to resource imbalance and head-of-line blocking when serving dynamic workload.
-To overcome these limitations, emerging research has embraced disaggregated serving, which decouples prefill and decode execution across heterogeneous resources.
-Systems such as SplitWise~\cite{patel2024splitwise}, DistServe~\cite{zhong2024distserve}, and DéjàVu~\cite{strati2024dejavu} demonstrate that such separation alleviates stage interference and improves both TTFT and throughput.
-Building on this idea, Mooncake~\cite{qin2024mooncake} and PD-Serve~\cite{jin2024pdserve} incorporate advanced KV-cache management and fine-grained resource scheduling, while EPD~\cite{singh2025efficiently} extends the paradigm to multimodal settings by further disaggregating the encoding stage, thereby enabling enhanced system efficiency.

-\paragraph{Sparse Computing} The quadratic complexity of self-attention in long-context LLMs has motivated extensive research into sparse computation for efficient inference.
-One direction focuses on {KV cache sparsification}, where redundant tokens are selectively pruned to reduce the memory footprint.
-Techniques such as H2O~\cite{NEURIPS2023_6ceefa7b} and SnapKV~\cite{NEURIPS2024_28ab4182} exemplify this approach by identifying and retaining a subset of recent and contextually critical tokens.
-Another direction modifies the {attention topology} itself.
-Building on the ``attention sink'' phenomenon, methods like DuoAttention~\cite{xiao2024duoattentionefficientlongcontextllm} design fixed sparse patterns that combine local sliding windows with persistent attention to global anchors, thereby reducing computational overhead while maintaining contextual coherence.
-Departing from these training-dependent paradigms, {OmniAttn} embraces an inference-driven perspective: instead of learning sparsity through gradient-based optimization, it exploits search-based compression to automatically discover efficient attention patterns.
+\paragraph{\textbf{Sparse Computing}} The quadratic cost of self-attention in long-context LLMs has driven extensive research on sparse computation for efficient inference.
+One line of work focuses on {KV-cache sparsification}, where redundant tokens are pruned to reduce memory and computation, as exemplified by H2O~\cite{NEURIPS2023_6ceefa7b} and SnapKV~\cite{NEURIPS2024_28ab4182}.
+Another line modifies the {attention topology} itself: methods such as DuoAttention~\cite{xiao2024duoattentionefficientlongcontextllm}, motivated by the attention-sink phenomenon, design fixed sparse patterns that combine local windows with global anchors.
+Unlike these training-dependent approaches, {OmniAttn} adopts an inference-driven perspective.
+It replaces gradient-based sparsity learning with search-based compression, automatically discovering efficient attention patterns without retraining.
 This decouples sparsity design from model training and enables flexible deployment across heterogeneous serving environments.